We may get commissions for purchases made through links in this post.

 Cats are extremely fertile.
-Given a way to secure water, and food and placed in the right climate, they can produce two to three litters of kittens each year.
+Given ways to secure water, and food and placed in the right climate, they can produce two to three litters of kittens each year.
 On the streets, as conditions are far from ideal, most of the kittens die.
 However, some make it to adulthood bringing another generation of feral cats into the world.

 Over the past century, people moving into urban areas have inadvertently created ecological niches for feral cats.
 By providing open garbage cans, sources of water such as air conditioning systems, and buildings to provide shelter, mankind has allowed the feral cat population different ways to continue growing.
 Cat lovers taking pity on feral cats may throw them leftovers.
 While done with the best of intentions, this only serves to attract more cats, until the person feeding the cats realizes (sometimes too late) that she can no longer support them all.

 When overcrowded and not taken care of, feral cats tend to make people angry.
 Even cat owners sometimes detest them, joining a communal effort “to do something” about this problem.
 Unmanaged feral cats can cause problems.
 They get into the garbage; they fight at night (especially during mating season).
 Whole males are territorial, chasing pet cats as well as spraying urine around.
-In unmanaged colonies the sight of starving, sick and injured cats and kittens is sadly, a common occurrence.
+In unmanaged colonies, the sight of starving, sick and injured cats and kittens is sadly a common occurrence.

 Controlling The Feral Cats Population

 Millions of cats all over the world have lost their lives due to the misguided belief that feral cats should be exterminated like vermin.
 Unfortunately, some municipalities still believe that feral cats can and should “be eradicated”.
 In reality, this is never a viable option.
 With cats being such prolific animals, any space made available by removing or destroying other cats will soon be filled again.
-Eliminating cats, by poisoning them on the streets or trapping them and putting them to sleep, requires a trained staff and a lot of preparations – it’s by no means cheap.
+Eliminating cats, by poisoning them on the streets or trapping them and putting them to sleep, requires trained staff and a lot of preparations – it’s by no means cheap.
 And to overcome the ever-breeding cats, these gruesome operations must be repeated often.
 Not only are these methods cruel and inhumane, but taxpayers’ money is wasted as well.

-Fortunately there is an alternative.
+Fortunately, there is an alternative.
 Developed over the last few decades, cat welfare organizations have come up with a method that is both humane and effective – Trap-Neuter-Release, or TNR for short.

-Applying a TNR program to a colony of feral cats, means humanely trapping the cats, neutering all of them (and at the same time applying other medical care if necessary) then returning them back to their habitat.
-In many areas there are protocols in place ensuring that the whole procedure is done with minimal amount of stress or risk to the cats involved.
+Applying a TNR program to a colony of feral cats means humanely trapping the cats, neutering all of them (and at the same time applying other medical care if necessary) then returning them back to their habitat.
+In many areas, there are protocols in place ensuring that the whole procedure is done with a minimal amount of stress or risk to the cats involved.
 If you find that you need to trap a cat, please follow the guidance of one of the organizations that specialize in TNR.

 Why TNR Works

 Although the feral cats are returned to their place of origin (a concept that sometimes deters the people who want to abolish the cats), the problems associated with the presence of those cats disappear.
-The neutered cats don’t howl at nights; have a diminished need for food.
+The neutered cats that don’t howl at night; have a diminished need for food.
 Now that no tomcats or pregnant or lactating females are in the colony, the males will cease spraying.
 They also quit fighting over the females.
-This results in a marked decrease of sick or injured cats.
+This results in a marked decrease in sick or injured cats.
 This also stops inbreeding, As an added benefit, caretakers of feral cats often get guidance from the organizations involved on how to properly take care of the colony, in the best interest of cats and people alike.

 While it may seem costly to spay and neuter feral cats, low-cost spaying clinics are often available.
-In many places around the world, municipalities are funding the TNR programs or carrying them out on their own, having discovered that the TNR option is in fact more cost-effective then any other method of population control.
+In many places around the world, municipalities are funding the TNR programs or carrying them out on their own, having discovered that the TNR option is in fact more cost-effective than any other method of population control.